 The RPC will continue to fulfill FHWA requirements for safety performance management.
-In January, 2021 staff will determine progress toward meeting previously established targets, and, in coordination with DOTD, recalculate safety performance targets and submit to the TAC for concurrence.
+In January of 2022 staff will determine progress toward meeting previously established targets, and, in coordination with DOTD, recalculate safety performance targets, and submit to the TPC for concurrence.